 Clio Logo

-This Beaux-Arts style building, with it's impressive colonnade, was built between 1908 and 1911.
-It is one of the longest colonnades in the world and the 36 Corinthian columnns provide a striking facade on Washington Avenue.
-Its architect Henry Hornbostel had trained in Paris and was also inspired by the buildings of the "White City" at Chicago's 1893 World's Fair.
+This Beaux-Arts style building, with it's impressive colonnade, was built between 1908 and 1911 to house the New York State Education Department.
+Its colonnade of 36 Corinthian columns, one of the longest in the world, provides a striking facade on Washington Avenue.
+New York City architect Henry Hornbostel designed the building.
 When it was dedicated in 1912 it contained the New York State Education Department, the New York State Museum and the New York State Library.

 Postcard of the Education Department building from the early 1900s.